Stassi Schroeder, Kristen Doute, Max Boyens & Brett Caprioni Fired From ‘Vanderpump Rules’

 Schroeder, who hosts a popular podcast, also lost brand partnerships and was dropped by her longtime publicist after Faith Stowers detailed the alleged racist behavior that took place when she was the only black cast member on the Bravo reality show three years ago.

-In addition, Fuse Literary, Doute’s book agency, has also cut ties with her, according to Variety Doute’s dating book, He’s Making You Crazy, was released last week.
+In addition, Fuse Literary, Doute’s book agency, has also cut ties with her, according to Variety.
+Doute’s dating book, He’s Making You Crazy, was released last week.

 It is unclear if Boyens has been fired from his general manager position at Lisa Vanderpump’s West Hollywood bar, TomTom, or Caprioni from his waiter position at SUR.
 Vanderpump was criticized for not firing the two from her restaurants when racist tweets they posted years ago resurfaced earlier this year.

-The bombshell cast cleanup comes on the heels of former cast member Faith Stowers’ recent interview with MTV’s Candace Rice in which she revealed that Schroeder and Doute once called the police on her for a crime she didn’t commit.
-Stowers, who was the only black cast member ever to star on Vanderpump Rules, also revealed that one of her castmates called her hair “nappy.”
+The bombshell cast cleanup comes on the heels of former cast member Stowers’ recent interview with MTV’s Candace Rice in which she revealed that original cast members Schroeder and Doute once called the police on her for a crime she didn’t commit.
+She also revealed that one of her castmates called her hair “nappy.”

-Boyens and Caprioni were under fire when past racist tweets they posted years ago resurfaced just as they were hired for Vanderpump Rules’ eighth season.
-While Lisa Vanderpump opted not to fire the two for their past behavior, Stowers’ recent interview brought the situation back to light.
+Boyens and Caprioni were under fire when past racist tweets they posted years ago resurfaced just as they were hired for Vanderpump Rules’ eighth season to give the long-running reality show a refresh.
+While Vanderpump opted not to fire the two for their past behavior, Stowers’ recent interview brought the situation back to light.

 All four former Vanderpump Rules star issued public apologies for their past actions.